Skilled volunteers through our volunteer program

 - Kim Backhouse was next to come on board as our Volunteer Co-ordinator.

-- And we also have Kerri Muir as the Northern Beaches Co-ordinator and Renee Harrison as the Inner West Co-ordinator.
+- And we also have Kerri Muir as the Northern Beaches Co-ordinator and Katja Steffen as the Inner West Co-ordinator.

 The team meet on a regular basis to discuss: